Why Did My Property Tax Bill Go Up? 6 Common Reasons

 Why Did My Property Tax Bill Go Up?
 6 Common Reasons?

 Your property tax bill can increase for six main reasons: reassessment at a higher value, new voter-approved levies, loss of an exemption, improvements or additions to your property, a correction of previously unreported features, or a change in tax rates due to local government budget increases.
 The first step is identifying which factor caused the increase.
-If it is a reassessment, you can appeal.
+If it is a reassessment, you can compare the new value to recent sales of similar homes.